Drosophila mettleri: P450 gene family and upregulation of CYP28A1 gene

-To exploit the rotting liquid refuse of dying cacti, D. metlerri has been found to contain mutations leading to evolutionary adaptations.
+To exploit the rotting liquid refuse of dying cacti, D. mettleri has been found to contain mutations leading to evolutionary adaptations.
 These mutations are thought to be the reason for the fly's xenobiotic resistance.
 Three families of genes, which include P450s, esterases, and glutathione s-transferases, contain the specific genes known to regulate the detoxification abilities of insects.
-The CYP28A1 gene has been isolated in lines of dipterans in the metlerri lineage and is upregulated in these flies.
+The CYP28A1 gene has been isolated in lines of dipterans in the mettleri lineage and is upregulated in these flies.
 The upregulation of this gene is an adaptive response to exposure to toxic alkaloids in host plants.
 Similarly, the Cyp 28A1 gene expression is also upregulated in D. mettleri that are exposed to more alkaloids in host plants.
 The P450 family of genes have a protein structure that can be highly altered by few mutations and sequence changes.
 A site in the Cyp 28A1 gene has a single change from a nonpolar to polar amino acid.
 This alteration is enough to lead to an up-regulation in gene expression causing a significant change in physical protein structure; the consequence is increased detoxification of toxins in host plants within the D. mettleri tested.